goochjs/goochjs.github.io/_posts/2018-05-20-snowdonia.md

 From Glyder Fach, we continued eastwards and the rocky path soon softened to moorland as we headed off the mountain.
 We were in good time so spent half an hour snoozing in the sun on the hillside before turning south on the Miner's Track.
 Once over a couple of walls and through fields, we soon reached the road and the [Pen-y-Gwryd Hotel].

+![Map Pen-y-Gwryd Hotel to Pen-y-Pass YHA](/images/map-pen-y-gwryd-to-pen-y-pass.png)

 After soothing our feet with a couple of pints of beer, we set off to the YHA.
-The map showed only the road but in fact there is a path a short distance down the A498 that was a more pleasant route up to (Pen-y-Pass)[YHA Pen-y-Pass], where we ate dinner (not having to cook it ourselves this time, as Pen-y-Pass has a restaurant) and slept.
+The map showed only the road but in fact there is a path a short distance down the A498 that was a more pleasant route up to [YHA Pen-y-Pass], where we ate dinner (not having to cook it ourselves this time, as Pen-y-Pass has a restaurant) and slept.

-![Map Pen-y-Gwryd Hotel to Pen-y-Pass YHA](/images/map-pen-y-gwryd-to-pen-y-pass.png)

 # Sunday - Snowdon